rob-Hitchens/OrderStatisticsTree/README.md

 - recurse toward to the tree root to update the counters.

 and may:
 - trigger rebalancing if a node is added or removed.
+If rebalancing is necessary it follows the Red Black Tree algorithm.

 #### View functions: